fermmm/group-date/README.md

 2. Download and install Visual Studio Code from the official page: https://code.visualstudio.com/
 3. Install `Azure Tools` extension for Visual Studio Code and upload the project following the instructions provided by the extension.

-## Tutorial to install the project on your local computer (in case you are going to modify the project)
+## Tutorial to install the project on your computer or server

-1. Make sure the full path to this repo does not contain any spaces because that breaks gremlin database (the database that runs in local for development).
+1. Make sure the full path to this repo does not contain any spaces because that breaks gremlin database (the database that runs in local).

-2. Make sure you have Java installed, at least version 8 (or 1.8).
+2. Make sure you have Java installed (JDK or OpenJDK), at least version 8 (or 1.8 it's the same).
 It's required to run gremlin database.
 To verify that Java is installed or which version you have, run the command `java -version`.
 If you don't have it, install the [latest Java Development Kit (JDK) from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or [OpenJDK](https://openjdk.java.net/)

-3. Make sure you have Node.js installed at least version 10, if you don't have it download from nodejs.org or using NVM (Node Version Manager)
+3. Make sure you have Node.js installed at least version 12, if you don't have it download from nodejs.org or using NVM (Node Version Manager)

 4. Duplicate the file `.env.example` and rename it: `.env`.
 In unix you can use this command:
    `cp .env.example .env`